MDF - Laser Cutting and Engraving

 Uses and Maintenance

-benefits, both on its ease of use and on its durability.
-The
+on its ease of use and on its durability.

-technical properties of MDF can vary depending on the thickness but
+The technical properties of MDF can vary depending on the thickness but

+will stay

-will stay quite stable regarding expansion and contraction.
-When cutting,
+quite stable regarding expansion and contraction.
+When cutting, MDF

-MDF is not subject to any cracks or any deformation and its tecture
+is not subject to any cracks or any deformation and its tecture allows

-allows makes it easy to get a perfect cut.
-Moreover, it can be
+makes it easy to get a perfect cut.
+Moreover, it can be painted,

-painted, stained, dyed, painted on, fireproofed, waterproofed, molded,
+stained, dyed, painted on, fireproofed, waterproofed, molded, lacquered,

-lacquered, or curved.
-Unlike solid wood, MDF does not contain knots
+or curved.
+Unlike solid wood, MDF does not contain knots or rings,

-or rings, making it more uniform for planing or sanding.
-All these
+making it more uniform for planing or sanding.
+All these features

-features explain why MDF is used notably in interior design and in
+explain why MDF is used notably in interior design and in the furniture

-MDF is easy to maintain.
+Medium Density Fibreboard DF is easier to maintain than natural wood products.
 To clean your models, simply use a cleaning product, that has no ammonia or abrasive powder, with a damp cloth on the object.
 It is recommended to avoid rough cloths, scouring sponges, lacquer thinner, and aggressive cleaning products.

 However, engraving on plywood have more contrasts, so you might prefer plywood to MDF when it comes to engraving.